-In the span of much less than per week lately, authorities arrested three pilots from two distinct airlines underneath suspicion of intoxication earlier than they were about to fly.
+In the span of much less than per week lately, authorities arrested three pilots from two distinct airlines under suspicion of intoxication earlier than they were about to fly.

 “It’s due to the seriousness with which the authorities take the protection of air tour,” says Chris Smith, accomplice at the Air Law Firm in London.